Milkha Singh's achievements will always make country proud: Adityanath | Sports-Games

 - India

+Uttar Pradesh Governor Anandiben Patel, Chief Minister Yogi Adityanath and opposition Samajwadi Party chief Akhilesh Yadav on Saturday expressed grief over the demise of sprint legend Milkha Singh.

-The achievements of sprint legend Milkha Singh, popularly known as the 'Flying Sikh', will always make the citizens of this country proud, Uttar Pradesh Chief Minister Yogi Adityanath said on Saturday, expressing grief over the athlete's demise.
+The chief minister said the achievements of the 'Flying Sikh', as Singh was popularly known, will always make the citizens of this country proud.

-The void created in the world of sports by his death will be difficult to fill, Adityanath added.
+The void created in the world of sports by his death will be difficult to fill, he added.

 Singh died on Friday after a month-long battle with COVID-19, during which he lost his former national volleyball captain wife Nirmal Kaur to the same ailment.